xdpro2type/xdpro2type.github.io/sixtf/README.md

 The Cadence libary folder consists all generated design views,

 ### Features:
-- Customization of all passive device
+- Customization of all passive devices
-- Adjustable dummy metal density and layer and geometry
+- Adjustable dummy metal density and metal layer and geometries
 - Schematic symbol with touchstone file setting
 - Layout view with polygon off-grid error fix
 - Layout view layout_em with via/dummy simplification for EM simulation setup